 Grief is a universal human experience, yet for some, the path to healing feels perpetually blocked.
 While most people find that the sharp edges of loss soften over time, an estimated 7% to 10% of bereaved adults experience something more intense and enduring.
 This condition, historically known as complicated grief, has recently undergone a clinical evolution.
 Today, it is professionally recognized as Prolonged Grief Disorder (PGD), a distinct mental health condition that requires specialized understanding and intervention.

 Handling loss is never easy, especially when the yearning for a loved one remains as fresh and incapacitating years later as it was in the first week.
 Understanding why some grief becomes "stuck" is the first step toward finding a way forward.
-Whether you are seeking help for yourself or a loved one, this guide explores the nuances of prolonged grief, the latest 2025 clinical standards, and the evidence-based pathways to recovery.
+Whether you are seeking help for yourself or a loved one, this guide explains the nature of prolonged grief, the current clinical criteria, and the evidence-based pathways to recovery.
+It is general information, not a substitute for evaluation by a licensed mental health professional.

 What is Complicated Grief (Prolonged Grief Disorder)?